Tommy Nield: Professional career

+Toronto Argonauts

-Nield was drafted in the fourth round, 30th overall, in the 2021 CFL Draft by the Toronto Argonauts and signed with the team on May 13, 2021.
+Nield was drafted in the fourth round, 30th overall, in the 2021 CFL draft by the Toronto Argonauts and signed with the team on May 13, 2021.
 Following training camp, he agreed to a practice roster spot, but made his professional debut soon after in week 5 against the Hamilton Tiger-Cats on September 6, 2021, in the Labour Day Classic.
 He made his first professional start on October 30, 2021, against the BC Lions, but did not record a catch or a target in the game.
 He played in eight regular season games in 2021, but did not record any statistics.

 After making the opening day roster for the 2022, Nield went back and forth to the practice roster over the next few games.
 However, he started at wide receiver on July 31, 2022, against the Ottawa Redblacks, where he recorded his first catch and finished the game with three receptions for 50 yards.
 He scored his first career touchdown on a 37-yard reception from McLeod Bethel-Thompson on October 8, 2022, against the BC Lions.
+He played in 13 regular season games, starting in three, where he had ten catches for 191 yards and one touchdown.
+He also played in both post-season games, including the 109th Grey Cup where the Argonauts defeated the Winnipeg Blue Bombers.

+In the 2023 season, Nield played in just nine regular season games, starting in five, where he had a career-high 32 catches for 384 yards and a two-point convert.
+He also played in the team's East Final loss to the Montreal Alouettes, but did not record any statistics.

+In 2024, Nield played in the first four games before suffering an injury and sitting out the following six games.
+He returned to play in the rest of the regular season games, playing in 12 games total, starting in two, where he had 21 catches for 201 yards and one touchdown.
+He was a healthy scratch for the team's three post-season games, including the 111th Grey Cup where the Argonauts' defeated the Winnipeg Blue Bombers 41–24.
+He was released in the following offseason on February 3, 2025.

+Saskatchewan Roughriders

+On February 4, 2025, it was announced that Nield had signed with the Saskatchewan Roughriders.